History of Andalusia: Modern Age

-From the first half of the 17th century Andalusia suffered an acute crisis and economic stagnation, in the context of the Spanish decadence.
+From the first half of the 17th century Andalusia suffered an acute crisis and economic stagnation, in the context of the decline of Spain.
 Between 1640 and 1655 revolts occurred in various parts of Andalusia.
 The fiscal abuses of the Count-Duke of Olivares led in 1641 to the Duke of Medina Sidonia and the Marquis of Ayamonte to organize a conspiracy, with controversial intentions, historiographically known as conspiracy of the Duke of Medina Sidonia.

 18th century

 The crises of the 17th century had their culmination with the War of the Spanish Succession, which had hardly any repercussions in Andalusia, which was from the beginning on the side of Philip of Anjou.
 However, the English and Dutch squadron attacked in 1702 the Atlantic coast near Cadiz, and although they failed in their attempt to establish themselves there, they captured Gibraltar in 1704 taking advantage of its defenselessness, remaining in English hands after the Treaty of Utrecht.

 The subsequent Bourbon decentralization meant for Andalusia, as a territory integrated into the Crown of Castile, the reorganization of the royal audiencias and chancillerías, as well as the organization of the territory into provinces and intendancies, heirs of the old kingdoms, the annulment of the privileges and liberties of the municipalities and the abolition of their own institutions.